-- 12. A bet of a single chip or bill without comment is considered to be the full amount of the chip or bill allowed.
-However, a player acting on a previous bet with a larger denomination chip or bill is calling the previous bet unless this player makes a verbal declaration to raise the pot.
-(This includes acting on the forced bet of the big blind.) - 13.
-If a player tries to bet or raise less than the legal minimum and has more chips, the wager must be increased to the proper size.
-(This does not apply to a player who has unintentionally put too much in to call.)
-The wager is brought up to the sufficient amount only, no greater size. - 14.
-All wagers may be required to be in the same denomination of chip (or larger) used for the minimum bring-in, even if smaller chips are used in the blind structure.
-If this is done, the smaller chips do not play except in quantity, even when going all-in. - 15.
+- 13. All wagers may be required to be in the same denomination of chip (or larger) used for the minimum bring-in, even if smaller chips are used in the blind structure.
+If this is done, the smaller chips do not play except in quantity, even when going all-in. - 14.
+Since all a player's chips may be put at risk on a hand, the house has the right to set a maximum amount for the buy-in to help control the effective size of a game. - 15.
 In non-tournament games, one optional live straddle is allowed.
 The player who posts the straddle has last action for the first round of betting and is allowed to raise.
-To straddle, a player must be on the immediate left of the big blind, and must post an amount twice the size of the big blind. - 16.
+To straddle, a player must be on the immediate left of the big blind, and must post an amount twice the size of the big blind.
+A straddle bet sets a new minimum bring-in; it is not treated as a raise. - 16.
 In all no-limit and pot-limit games, the house has the right to place a maximum time limit for taking action on your hand.
 The clock may be put on someone by the dealer as directed by a floorperson, if a player requests it.
 If the clock is put on you when you are facing a bet, you will have one additional minute to act on your hand.
-You will have a ten-second warning, after which your hand is dead if you have not acted.
+You will have a ten-second warning, after which your hand is dead if you have not acted. - 17.

-- 17. Since all a player's chips may be put at risk on a hand, the house has the right to set a maximum amount for the buy-in to help control the effective size of a game. - 18.
 The cardroom does not condone "insurance" or any other "proposition" wagers.
 The management declines to make decisions in such matters, and the pot will be awarded to the best hand.
 Players are asked to refrain from instigating proposition wagers in any form.
 The players are allowed to agree to deal twice (or three times) when someone is all-in.
 "Dealing twice" means the pot is divided in two, with each portion being dealt for separately.